 No. The Fellowships are only open to current third year students.
 This is true even if you are doing a judicial clerkship the year after you graduate.

 Yes, but you must apply for the Fellowships cycle after you graduate.

 The Fellowship Committee consists of three members: the Dean of Career Services and two faculty members appointed by the Dean.
 The faculty members will rotate year to year.
 The Associate Director of Career Service for Public Interest & Public Sector is an ex officio member of the Committee, meaning that the Associate Director may be present at Committee meetings and may speak, but does not have a vote.

 In order to prevent candidates from “lobbying” Committee members, the faculty Committee members remain anonymous.

 Partnership Fellows: The proposed budget for your fellowship must include a salary of $45,000.
-Partnership fellows also receive a bar stipend of $2500.
+Partnership Fellows will also receive at $2,500 bar-study stipend.

-Hosted: Fellowships with a campus organization will earn $48,000 for the year.
-Hosted fellows do not receive an separate additional bar stipend.
+Hosted: Fellowships with a campus organization will earn at least $48,000 for the year.

 There is no page limit for the personal statement.
 Ideally you want your statement to be concise, but be sure you are telling a compelling story and responding the questions posed.
 Typically personal statements have been between 2 to 5 pages.
 Career Services counselors are available to review your personal statement prior to submission.